Smogtown: the Lung-Burning History of Pollution in Los Angeles

 * Recommended by Los Angeles magazine, Sustainablog and Kauai News

-* Author appearances include C-SPAN Book-TV, the Los Angeles Times Festival of Books, the West Hollywood Book Fair, Authors@Google, the Coalition for Clean Air, KTLA Morning News, the Los Angeles Public Library ALOUD program, the Huntington-USC Center for California and the West and an upcoming History Channel documentary
+* Author appearances include C-SPAN Book-TV, the Los Angeles Times Festival of Books, the West Hollywood Book Fair, Authors@Google, the Coalition for Clean Air, KTLA Morning News, the Los Angeles Public Library ALOUD program and the Huntington-USC Center for California and the West.

 * Sacramento Bee bestseller